Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

-In the code above, we check if the current page is not the admin area then we will add the HTML code on that page.
+add_action('wp_footer', 'harri_modalpopup_footer_function');In the code above, we check if the current page is not the admin area, then we will add the HTML code to that page.
 The HTML code renders the modal box and the video embedded container which is an iframe.
-With iframe, you can add the external website, external PDF file, and embedded link.
+With iframe, you can add an external website, an external PDF file, and an embedded link.

 For the action hook, we add the HTML code at the footer(wp_footer).

-We want to include the js and CSS files which are the files we will create next.
+We want to include the JS and CSS files, which are the files we will create next.
 Again, we will add the scripts in functions.php as below.

 // Video PopUp: js and css